 Since there is an abundance of green herons this year, you’ll be seeing a lot of these.

 I had heard there were black bellied whistling duck babies at the reserve but I didn’t think I would actually find them.
 I found them but they were in a weird spot in the marsh and the family was not going to move for a while.
 The babies were already half grown so they were easier to see hiding in the reeds and muck.

 I was not going to go shopping on the Friday after Thanksgiving.
 It was too nice to be indoors.
-So instead of a “Black” Friday, I headed out with my friend Pam and her husband to do our annual Thanksgiving weekend long walk at Circle B Bar Reserve.
+So instead of a “Black” Friday, I headed out for a long walk at Circle B Bar Reserve.
 Sunny and 70 degrees with no crowds.

 The very common palm warbler.
 They were falling from the sky.
 I’ll try not to take too many pictures of them this winter, even though they are the most accommodating birds.